 Climate change is not just an environmental issue.
 It is also about PEOPLE and not everyone is affected equally.
 We know that people who are already dealing with multiple stressors are often hit the hardest by climate change.
 Coloradans are already feeling the impacts of climate change -- from hotter, drier summers to record-breaking fire seasons, to floods so destructive, it takes communities years to fully recover.
 People of color, Colorado’s sovereign Tribes, lower-income individuals, historically underrepresented groups, and those experiencing multiple environmental burdens and social factors, such as systemic racism, are often most severely impacted.
 The time for bold and fast-activating strategies to reduce greenhouse gases is now.
 Effective climate action will reduce harm to all Coloradans, including communities experiencing disproportionate impacts.
 At the same time, climate strategies have the potential to either worsen disparities or to actively promote equity.
 The state is committed to use the fight to mitigate climate change as an essential opportunity to support racial equity and economic justice.

-The state of Colorado is developing a Climate Equity Framework to help ensure that Colorado’s response to climate change is guided by principles of racial equity and economic justice.
-The framework will outline the state’s plan to identify and meaningfully engage with communities who are disproportionately impacted by climate change.
+The state of Colorado developed a Climate Equity Framework to help ensure that Colorado’s response to climate change is guided by principles of racial equity and economic justice.
+The framework outlines the Air Pollution Control Division's plan to identify and meaningfully engage with communities who are disproportionately impacted by climate change in Colorado.
 The Climate Equity Framework has been developed with significant input from community members, organizations that serve and represent disproportionately impacted communities, local governments with climate equity and community engagement expertise, other state agencies, and EPA environmental justice experts.
 Input opportunities have ranged from large public listening sessions to small community conversations, as well as surveys and an email address for comments.
 Special attention has been given to making opportunities accessible by providing many meetings and materials in Spanish and offering meetings at different times of day.
 Due to the Covid-19 pandemic, many voices were undoubtedly missing from conversations that shaped the framework.
 The Air Pollution Control Division will continue to seek input to improve community engagement efforts and promote climate equity in Colorado.

-- Provide key principles to help ensure the state’s response to climate change considers equity every step of the way,
+- Provides key principles to help ensure the state’s response to climate change considers equity every step of the way,

-- Share best practices in outreach and engagement with marginalized communities,
+- Shares best practices in outreach and engagement with marginalized communities,

-- Outline a plan for stakeholder engagement for greenhouse gas rulemakings,
+- Outlines a plan for stakeholder engagement for greenhouse gas reduction rulemakings,

-- Provide a set of questions to help consider potential equity impacts of implementing rules, and
+- Provides a set of questions to help consider potential equity impacts of implementing rules, and

 The Climate Equity Framework has been developed with significant input from community members, organizations that serve and represent disproportionately impacted communities, local governments with climate equity and community engagement expertise, other state agencies, and EPA environmental justice experts.
 Input opportunities have ranged from large public listening sessions to small community conversations, as well as surveys and an email address for comments.
 Special attention has been given to making opportunities accessible by providing many meetings and materials in Spanish and offering meetings at different times of day.